RepoDynamics/PyPackIT/docs/website/source/intro/index.md

    to provide users with dynamic submission forms specialized for various issue types.
    Following a ticket submission, PyPackIT automatically performs issue management tasks, reducing the triage process to a simple decision on whether to implement the task.
-2. **Design**: After an issue ticket is approved, developers only need to write a short design document by filling a form attached to the ticket.
+2. **Design**: Once an issue ticket is approved, users only need to write a short design document by filling out a form attached to the ticket.
-   PyPackIT's automated version control then activates, creating a ready-to-use branch for implementation, along with a dynamically maintained {term}`PR` for progress tracking.
+   PyPackIT's automated version control then activates, creating a ready-to-use branch for implementation, and a dynamically maintained {term}`PR` for tracking progress.
-3. **Commit**: With PyPackIT's comprehensive infrastructure, implementation is simplified to writing essential code, docstrings, and test cases in the provided skeleton files or modifying project configurations in the control center files, depending on the task.
+3. **Commit**: With PyPackIT's comprehensive infrastructure, implementation is simplified to writing essential code, docstrings, and test cases in the provided skeleton files or modifying project configurations in the control center, depending on the task.
    With each commit, PyPackIT's CI/CD pipelines automatically integrate the new changes into the repository, performing various quality assurance and testing tasks, while producing reports and artifacts for review.
 4. **Review**: When the implementation is finished, PyPackIT automatically sends review requests to designated maintainers.
-   After approval, PyPackIT's CI/CD pipelines merge the changes into the project's mainline, updating all affected project components and documenting the entire development process.
+   Once approved, PyPackIT's CI/CD pipelines merge the changes into the project's mainline, updating all affected project components and documenting the entire development process.
    If changes correspond to the library's public API, a new release version is published on GitHub along with